 The Delancey-Delancey and Clinton Streets.
 The “scene” bar right now.
 Bands are still decent but the crowd can be awful.

 The Knitting Factory (now relocated to Brooklyn).

 Pianos, 158 Ludlow Street at Stanton, One Block below Houston.
 Everyone complains about Pianos, but they have decent sound for their small show space.
-They often book conflicting parties so things get kind of crazy, but the drinks are reasonable and they have pretty good food, too.
+They often book conflicting parties so things get kind of crazy, but the drinks are reasonable.
 The crowds up front and upstairs can be dreadful.

 Gee, Mr. Trashy Travel guy, now we have all the venues, but who should we SEE since we don’t know anything about these local acts.

 Well, since you asked, consider yourself in good hands when you see any of the following top New York Bands from Hipster/Trashy Travel:

 The Mystery Lights

 The Savants (Garage)

 I recommend you check out Brooklynvegan.com and Ohmyrockness.com.
 MyFreeConcert.com has exactly that.
 Artcards.cc lists art openings.
 Time Out NY is okay also and has a physical magazine, but its no longer as complete as it once was.

 There is a lot more in Brooklyn, so it now has its own page.
 Click here!